lingtalfi/AssetLoader/README.md

 - asset: this is a js or css file.
 - item: an item is an array of assets (js, css) labeled with an itemName
+- register: this is the first action to do, it's the action of defining what are the items, and what assets are they composed of
-- load: to load an item is the action of dynamically injecting the item's assets into the html page
+- load: once an item is registered, you can load it.
+To load an item is the action of dynamically injecting the item's assets into the html page
 - declare: (advanced) if you have existing assets calls in your html page, you can declare them to the asset loader, so that it doesn't accidentally loads them again